 This bet involves simply placing a wager on the number 6 or 8 being rolled before a 7 comes up.
 Players can find these types of bets on either end of the table.

 This bet is usually made in the center of the table.
 Hardways consist of four numbers: 4, 6, 8 and 10.
 Punters must roll an exact pair to roll a hardway.
 Other combinations that add up to one of these values – such as a 2 and a 4 for a 6 – are considered “soft.”
 A soft, or easy, number results in a loss.

 Odds of winning at craps

-Defining the house advantage in the game is not simple, as it consists of many bets with a lot of different expected returns.
+Defining the house advantage in the game is not simple as it consists of many bets, each with its own expected returns.
 More so, the house edge also varies per casino, both online and in brick-and-mortar establishments.
 For instance, bets at some casinos can have a house advantage of up to 14%.

-Other bets on the table, such as the (previously mentioned) Big 6 and Big 8 wagers – which pay even money and are located in the corners – and the Hardways are among those with the “worst odds:” They have a 9.1% house edge.
+Other bets on the table, such as the Big 6 and Big 8 wagers – which pay even money and are located in the corners – and the Hardways are among those with the “worst odds.”
+They have a 9.1% house edge.
 By contrast, the Field bet (see our glossary section) has 5.56% going to the house.
-Such wagers can do a lot of damage to your bankroll if you play recklessly (which, we sincerely hope you don’t.)
+Such wagers can do a lot of damage to your bankroll if you play recklessly (which, we sincerely advise against doing.)

 A good player will make bets that have the lowest house edge.
 The best bets you can make in the game are the Don’t Pass/Don’t Come bets – with a house edge as low as 1.36% – and the Pass/Come bets, with a 1.41% house advantage.